Text Link

 Anorexia nervosa (AN)

 Anorexia nervosa is an eating disorder defined by the restriction of nutrients and energy relative to the needs of an individual.
-Individuals who experience AN often present with intense fear or worry about gaining weight and will attempt to avoid it through not eating, exercising too much, and sometimes purging as well as the overuse of laxatives.3 This sometimes results in markedly low body weight, but most individuals struggling with AN are not at markedly low body weights.
+Individuals who experience AN often present with intense fear or worry about gaining weight and will attempt to avoid it through various behaviors, such as:3

 Build lasting bonds with your virtual care team